MicrosoftDocs/sql-docs/docs/relational-databases/databases/tempdb-database.md

     COMMIT TRAN
     ```
 3. Queries against memory-optimized tables do not support locking and isolation hints, so queries against memory-optimized TempDB catalog views will not honor locking and isolation hints.
 As with other system catalog views in SQL Server, all transactions against system views will be in READ COMMITTED (or in this case READ COMMITTED SNAPSHOT) isolation.
-4. There may be some issues with columnstore indexes on temporary tables when memory-optimized tempdb metadata is enabled.
-For this preview release, it is best to avoid columnstore indexes on temporary tables when using memory-optimized tempdb metadata.
+4. [Columnstore indexes](../indexes/columnstore-indexes-overview.md) cannot be created on temporary tables when memory-optimized tempdb metadata is enabled.

 [!INCLUDE[freshInclude](../../includes/paragraph-content/fresh-note-steps-feedback.md)]